 The University actively manages its cash and cash equivalents to maintain targeted levels of working capital in highly liquid assets to meet daily operating requirements.
-Working capital and board designated funds in excess of the liquidity target is retained in operating investments to produce a higher investment return.
+Working capital and board designated funds in excess of the liquidity target are retained in operating investments to produce a higher investment return.

-The University's cash position on June 30 was \$139 million, a decrease of \$4 million or 3% from FY15.
+The University's cash position on June 30 was \$144 million, an increase of \$4 million or 3% over FY16.
 Cash equivalents include all highly liquid investments with original purchase maturity of 90 or fewer days, and appropriated endowment income which may be spent on demand.